Lukasdoe/CacheCoherence/additional_assumptions.md

   / read their new value.
 This means that a bus read that causes a flush (MESI) only takes the time that is required to flush to main memory (which is > than shared read time).
 - Our MESI is Illinois MESI.
+- Dragon Protocol: Replacement of Sc blocks is not broadcast
+- Dragon Protocol: All cache line states are eligible for cache-to-cache data sharing.
+This means that reads from memory are only required if none of the existing caches holds the requested tag.
+- Dragon Protocol: (From Sm, Sc) On a PrWr, a BusUpd is scheduled.
+If no other cache responds to the update then the bus is cleared in the same cycle.
+This way, the cache can check if other caches still hold the value and if not, only block the bus for one cycle.